 1. The act of resisting, or the capacity to resist.

-At the beginning of 2020, a microscopic virus stopped the world in its tracks, generating the greatest global health crisis that no one alive had experienced, and in which we still find ourselves.
+At the beginning of 2020, a microscopic virus stopped the world in its tracks.

-he piece interacts intimately with its surroundings establishing an intense dialogue with space and light, and delimits the public-private space through its form, generating different approaches.
-From inside the semicircle, the landscape is homogeneous and static and only we and our reflections activate the movement.
-The 53 mirrored patina steel belts, use the repetition of their reflections and their cumulative disposition to offer us a confuse landscape, full of small fragments of our self, multiplied and distorted in infinite spaces.
-In this way, the refractory game of voyeurism in the active gaze, presents the viewer as an integral element of the work, strengthening the relationship between the object and the subject and symbolically exploring presence and absence.
+It is presented as a sound sculpture.
+Through an exercise deconstruction and reconstruction of the year 2020, the piece is configured within the space as something more than half a circumference, formed in turn by another 53 circular sculptures of polished stainless steel forming a total of 13 towers.
+I was interested in creating an intimate space for the viewer, a piece that delimits the public and private space through its form.
+From inside the semicircle, the landscape is homogeneous and static and only we and our reflections activate it.
+I used the repetition of the reflections and their cumulative disposition to offer us the unity of space, full of small fragments of our self, multiplied and distorted in infinite spaces.
+In this way I present the viewer as an integral element of the work, strengthening the relationship between the object and the subject and symbolically exploring presence and absence.